AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 1. Enter the **Profile Dataset ID**.

-    Profile data must use a different dataset than what you are currently using for storefront and back office data.
+    Profile record data must use a different dataset than what you are currently using for storefront and back office event data.

-1. If you want to stream profile data through the same datastream ID that you are using for storefront and back office data, place a checkmark in the **Stream customer profiles using same datastream ID**.
+1. If you do not want to stream profile events through the same datastream ID that you are using for storefront and back office data, remove the checkmark from the **Stream customer profiles through same datastream ID** and enter the datastream ID you want to use instead.

-    The **Datastream ID for customer profiles** field appears.

-1. Enter the profile data specific datastream ID in the **Datastream ID for customer profiles** field.
+It can take about 10 minutes for a profile record to be available in Real-Time CDP.
+Profile events begin streaming immediately.

 ## Send historical order data